techgeek68/AWS-SDK-Developer-Guide-Python-Boto3-Node.js-Java-.NET-/aws_sdk_guide.md

 **Install Node.js (if needed)**
 - macOS: `brew install node`
-- Linux: use distro package manager or nvm
+- Linux: use the distro package manager or nvm
 - Windows: install from https://nodejs.org or use nvm-windows

 **Create project & install modular v3 clients**